abrennec/sose20_cc2/02_ofApp/readme.md

 - **The header file** is used **to declare** all of the functionality.
 - **The definition file** is used **to define and implement** all of the funtionality.

 Apart from code organization this also has the advantage that it allows to separate a concept from a specific implementation as we have seen with the ofApp class.
-Let us review the idea and how it is related with the general C++ build process with the help of this illustration:
+Review the idea and how it is related with the general C++ build process with the help of this illustration:

 ![header_source_02](assets/header_cpp_02.png)
 *Source: https://www.learncpp.com/cpp-tutorial/header-files/*